-- 6.1 Matrix Academy Trust schools will adopt a graduated response to meeting special educational needs according to their individual Local Offer.
-An example of this from one of the schools in the Trust is in Appendix 2. - 6.2 As part of the Graduated Response, pupils with an EHCP and pupils that require additional support will have regular reviews that may involve all interested parties.
+- 6.1 Matrix Academy Trust schools will adopt a graduated response to meeting special educational needs according to their individual Local Offer. - 6.2 As part of the Graduated Response, pupils with an EHCP and pupils that require additional support will have regular reviews that may involve all interested parties.
 This will be followed up with the completion of a review document' one example of which is in Appendix 3.
 This document will set specific measurable targets for pupils to achieve that will support their progress in all aspects of school life. - 6.3 These targets will be shared with staff along with the strategies that need to be employed for pupils to be supported to move towards successfully completing their targets.